Navigating business loan requirements can be a daunting task, with a myriad of stipulations and paperwork involved.

 - The figures in your business bank statements and other financial statements should be consistent.
-If there is a difference between the two, you should be in a position to explain why.
+If there is a difference between the two, you should be able to explain why.

 You will have to provide both business and personal tax returns.
-They are very important requirements because they help the lender better understand your financial situation.
+They are fundamental requirements because they help the lender better understand your financial situation.

 You will only need to share personal tax returns if you own a pass-through entity (like an S corporation, a sole proprietorship, or a partnership).

 3. Business Structure Registration

 You will have to tell the lender how you structure your business.
 This helps the lender better understand the business, its owners, its legal obligations, and its overall risk profile.

 These are the documentation you need to share for different types of business structures:

 - Limited liability company (LLC): Articles of organization and the LLC operating agreement.

 - Corporation: Articles of incorporation, Bylaws, Written Action of Incorporator, Agreements between shareholders.